If you’re in business. I’m sure that you understand the importance of converting leads into clients.

 You are the prize.
-Yes, YOU are the prize!
 Say it out loud with me, “I am the prize!”

-You have to come to believe this.
-There are thousands of people that you could potentially be coaching or mentoring and there’s only one of you.
+There are thousands of people that you could potentially be coaching or mentoring and there’s only ONE of you.

 Your time is limited, so you only want to work with quality people.
 If you’re working one-on-one with people, you want quality people to book into your calendar.
 You don’t need people wasting your time.